AdobeDocs/campaign.en/help/v8/start/audiences.md

 Targeting can be created via a combination of queries in a graphical sequence in a workflow.
 You can create audiences which will be targeted according to your requirements.
 To display the workflow editor, click the **[!UICONTROL Targeting and workflows]** tab in the campaign dashboard.

-:arrow_upper_right: Learn how to build an audience in a campaign workflow in [this page]https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/marketing-campaign-target.html?lang=en#building-the-main-target-in-a-workflow)
+:arrow_upper_right: Learn how to build an audience in a campaign workflow in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/orchestrate-campaigns/marketing-campaign-target.html?lang=en#building-the-main-target-in-a-workflow)

 ## Active profiles{#active-profiles}

 According to your contract, each of your Campaign instances is provisioned with a specific amount of active profiles that are counted for billing purposes.
 Please refer to your latest contract for reference on number of purchased active profiles.

-“Profile” means a record of information (e.g.: a record in the [Recipient table](../dev/datamodel.md) or an external table containing a cookie ID, Customer ID, mobile identifier or other information relevant to a particular channel) representing an end-customer, prospect, or lead.
+**Profile** means a record of information (e.g.: a record in the [Recipient table](../dev/datamodel.md) or an external table containing a cookie ID, Customer ID, mobile identifier or other information relevant to a particular channel) representing an end-customer, prospect, or lead.
 Profiles are considered active if they have been targeted or communicated within the past 12 months via any channel.

 You can monitor the number of active profiles used on your instances directly from Campaign Control Panel.